 Napoleon was right, we are a nation of shopkeepers.
-96.7% of all UK Businesses (and a similar number in the U.S.) turnover less than a Million.
+96.7% of all UK Businesses (and a similar number in the U.S.) turnover less than one million.
 So, why can’t perfectly good businesses scale up?

 I can tell you for sure that it isn’t our technical expertise.
 We are brilliant at inventing stuff and solving problems.

 Having spent years working as non-executive advisor to SMEs, there are two common themes.

 - The ability of the leaders to let go of the reins.